JstnMcBrd/discord-cleverbot/README.md

 ### Creating a bot

 1. Create a new bot account in the [Discord developer portal](https://discord.com/developers/applications/)
-2. Copy the access token and user ID of your bot for later
+2. Copy the access token and application ID of your bot for later

 ### Setting up the code

 3. Run `git pull https://github.com/JstnMcBrd/Discord-Cleverbot.git` to download the repo
 4. Go into the `/accounts` directory, duplicate the `ExampleUsername` folder, and rename it as the username of your bot
-5. Inside the new folder, edit `auth.json` and replace `example-token` with the access token, and `[bot_user_id_here]` with the user ID
+5. Inside the new folder, edit `auth.json` and replace `example-user-id` and `[example-user-id]` with the application ID, and `example-token` with the access token

 ### Running the code

 6. In the top directory, run `npm install` to download all necessary packages
+7. Run `node deploy-commands.js [bot username]` to register slash commands with Discord
-7. Run `node bot.js [bot username]` to start the bot
+8. Run `node bot.js [bot username]` to start the bot

 ### Interacting with the bot

-8. Use the URL in `/accounts/[bot username]/auth.json` to add your bot to a server
+9. Use the URL in `/accounts/[bot username]/auth.json` to add your bot to a server
-9. Use the `/whitelist` command in a channel to allow the bot to speak there
+10. Use the `/whitelist` command in a channel to allow the bot to speak there
-10. Send messages in the whitelisted channel and watch the bot respond!
+11. Send messages in the whitelisted channel and watch the bot respond!